 Legal hunting is a common activity in Pennsylvania.
 To an extent, legal hunting has been used to keep the deer population in check.
 However, it has also pushed the deer into developed communities and the park, where hunting is not allowed.
 As the deer population has flourished in the developing suburban environment, local land owners have experienced increasing levels of property damage as a result of deer browsing.
-In an effort to reduce these impacts, many property owners have hired private firms who specialize in the lethal removal of deer.
-These firms are only able to operate on the given land owner's property and do not pursue deer onto adjoining properties, including the park.
-These constraints still allow several deer to be taken on any given property.
+In an effort to reduce these impacts, many property owners have opened their properties to select recreational hunting groups to lethally remove deer.
+These groups operate according to regulations, seasons, and bag limits established by the Pennsylvania Game Commission.
+They are generally dedicated to the removal of female deer and provide homeowner assurances such as liability insurance, proficiency testing, names of individuals hunting the property, and a willingness to restrict timing to hours/days established by the homeowner.
+Some local governments provide services (e.g., web sites) such as the "Deer Harvesting Referral Program for Private Property" to facilitate the connection between property owners and hunting organizations.
+These programs have experienced local success in removing deer from individual properties, but due to the spotty nature of homeowners who desire hunters on their property, is potentially less effective in controlling deer populations at a larger scale.